stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

 - Model Diagnostics
     - Energy Plot
     - Forest Plot
+    - Posterior Predictive Checks (PPD), and
-    - Posterior Predictive Credible Intervals (CI)
+    - Credible Intervals (CI)
 - Prediction
 - MCMC Sampler Animation

-### Practical Applications
+## Bayesian ML for Trading

+Now that we are familiar with the Bayesian approach to ML and probabilistic programming with PyMC3, let’s explore a few relevant trading-related applications, namely
+- modeling the Sharpe ratio as a probabilistic model for more insightful performance comparison
+- computing pairs trading hedge ratios using Bayesian linear regression
+- analyzing linear time series models from a Bayesian perspective

+Thomas Wiecki, one of the main PyMC3 authors who also leads Data Science at Quantopian has created several examples that the following sections follow and build on.
+The PyMC3 documentation has many additional tutorials (see GitHub for links).

 - [Tackling the Poor Assumptions of Naive Bayes Text Classifiers](http://people.csail.mit.edu/jrennie/papers/icml03-nb.pdf), Rennie, et al, MIT SAIL, 2003
 - [On Discriminative vs Generative Classifiers: A comparison of logistic regression and naive Bayes](https://ai.stanford.edu/~ang/papers/nips01-discriminativegenerative.pdf), Jordan, Ng, 2002
 - [Bayesian estimation supersedes the t test](http://www.indiana.edu/~kruschke/BEST/BEST.pdf), John K. Kruschke, Journal of Experimental Psychology, 2012
 - [Automatic Differentiation Variational Inference](https://arxiv.org/pdf/1603.00788.pdf)

-#### Bayesian Linear Regression for Pairs Trading
+#### Bayesian Rolling Regression for Pairs Trading

-The chapter [Time Series Models](../08_time_series_models) introduced pairs trading as a popular algorithmic trading strategy that relies on cointegration of two or more assets.
+The chapter [Time Series Models](../09_time_series_models) introduced pairs trading as a popular algorithmic trading strategy that relies on cointegration of two or more assets.
 Given such assets, we need to estimate the hedging ratio to decide on the relative magnitude of long and short positions.
 A basic approach uses linear regression.

-The notebook [linear_regression](04_linear_regression.ipynb) illustrates how Bayesian linear regression tracks changes in the relationship between two assets over time.
+The notebook [linear_regression](04_rolling_regression.ipynb) illustrates how Bayesian linear regression tracks changes in the relationship between two assets over time.

-#### Bayesian Time Series Models

-PyMC3 includes AR(p) models that allow us to gain similar insights into the parameter uncertainty as for the previous models.
-The notebook [bayesian_time_series](05_bayesian_time_series.ipynb)notebook illustrates time series model for one and more lags.

 #### Stochastic Volatility Models
-As discussed in the chapter [Time Series Models](../08_time_series_models), asset prices have time-varying volatility.
+As discussed in the chapter [Time Series Models](../09_time_series_models), asset prices have time-varying volatility.
 In some periods, returns are highly variable, while in others very stable.

 Stochastic volatility models model this with a latent volatility variable, modeled as a stochastic process.
-The  No-U-Turn Sampler was introduced using such a model, and the notebook [stochastic_volatility](06_stochastic_volatility.ipynb) illustrates this use case.
+The  No-U-Turn Sampler was introduced using such a model, and the notebook [stochastic_volatility](05_stochastic_volatility.ipynb) illustrates this use case.